jakemulley/jakemulley.github.io/src/pages/about.md

 - enforced CI/CD for infrastructure configuration and deployment
 - started to automate networking configuration to centralise networking management for legacy services

-I also started to [centralise and maintain best practises within the Ministry of Justice's AWS estate](https://github.com/ministryofjustice/aws-root-account), including introducing:
+I also began [centralising and maintaining best practises within the Ministry of Justice's AWS estate](https://github.com/ministryofjustice/aws-root-account), including introducing:

 - AWS SSO for authentication into AWS accounts
 - centralised security services and monitoring